cockroachdb/docs/v20.2/schema-design-overview.md

 ## Object size and scaling considerations

-CockroachDB does not place hard limits on most database objects, however, there are scenarios where extremely large attributes may not be supported.
+CockroachDB does not place hard limits on most database objects, however, extremely large attributes are not supported in certain scenarios.

 ### Hard limits